AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Progress notes stored in disconnected systems with no structured search or clinical continuity

 When session notes live in separate documents, shared drives, or a generic EHR not built for mental health, therapists can't find what they need before the next session.
 Continuity of care depends on the therapist's memory rather than a structured clinical record.
-According to Tebra's 2025 Behavioral Health Burnout Survey, clinicians now average 13.5 hours per week on documentation, a 25% increase over the prior seven years, with 82% of those experiencing moderate-to-severe burnout citing administrative work as the primary driver.
+In Tebra's 2025 Physician Burnout Survey, 77% of therapists reported mental fatigue, the highest rate of any specialty surveyed, and documentation and charting was the single most-cited driver.
 Supervision and audit reviews become manual searches through unstructured files.

 Teletherapy sessions conducted on consumer video tools that aren't HIPAA-compliant